 Note Any and All Details

 Use your phone or pen and paper to jot down anything you can remember about the accident and the other vehicle.
-That includes what the driver looked like, the type of vehicle they drove, any type of their license plate, and anything else.
-Be sure to tell police exactly how the phantom driver caused your accident.
+That includes what the driver looked like, the type of vehicle they drove, any part of their license plate, and anything else.
+Be sure to tell the police exactly how the phantom driver caused your accident.

 If you are somehow able to get a picture of the vehicle before they drive away, that can be very helpful.
 Also, take pictures of all injuries and vehicle damage that resulted from the accident.